 Emergency equipment and medicines were available as described in recognised guidance.
-Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
+Staff kept records of their checks of these to make sure these were available, within their expiry date, and in working order.

-A dental nurse worked with the dentists and the dental hygiene therapists when they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.